-Course work taken more than three years prior to the student's application to a graduate program will not normally be considered for transfer; however, such requests will be reviewed by the Vice Provost for Academic Affairs upon recommendation by the department chair and the unit dean.
+Course work taken more than three years prior to the student's application to a graduate program will not normally be considered for transfer; however, such requests will be reviewed by the Vice Provost for Graduate Affairs upon recommendation by the department chair and the unit dean.

-The course work being considered for transfer must have been taken while the student was enrolled in an accredited graduate or professional school and must be evaluated for transfer by the director of the graduate program in which the student is seeking additional graduate work.
+The course work being considered for transfer must have been taken while the student was enrolled in an accredited graduate or professional school and must be evaluated for transfer by the Director of Graduate Studies in which the student is seeking additional graduate work.
 Six (6) credit hours may be transferred from a previously earned master's degree toward a doctoral degree or a second master's degree, subject to the approval of the degree program and the unit dean.
 Hours earned toward a culminating experience such as a thesis, practicum, or internship shall not be transferable to the second master's degree.
 Only courses in which the student earned grades of B or better will be considered for transfer.
 Hours and quality points earned at other institutions are not included in the calculation of a student's grade point average.

 Courses in which grades of P were earned must have the approval of the unit dean in order to be transferred.

 Transfers of credit from constituent schools and colleges of the University of Louisville are not subject to the above limitations on transfers but require the recommendation of the department chair and the approval of the unit dean.
 Upon approval of the graduate program, students may apply the coursework from no more than one certificate program towards a graduate degree program.